-5.1 On 30 November 2021, the Commissioner held £70.550m of external borrowing and had £52.302m temporarily invested.
-The Commissioner's future requirements for borrowing and investments can be considered by reviewing its balance sheet forecasts.
+5.1 On 30 November 2022, the Commissioner held £66.950m of external borrowing and had £45.419m temporarily invested.
+The Commissioner's future requirements for borrowing and investments can be considered in the context of its balance sheet forecasts described in the following paragraphs.

-Balance sheet
+Balance Sheet

-- In terms of borrowing, the Commissioner discloses its Capital Financing Requirement (CFR) as part of its Statement of Accounts.
+- 5.2 In terms of borrowing, the Commissioner discloses its Capital Financing Requirement (CFR) as part of its Statement of Accounts.
 This represents the underlying need to borrow for capital purposes i.e., the amounts that have been financed through external and internal borrowing rather than being permanently financed. - 5.3 If the Commissioner increases debt to fund additional capital expenditure, this will increase its Loans CFR; conversely repaying debt through the Minimum Revenue Provision (MRP) will reduce its Loans CFR.
 The table below shows forecasts for the Commissioner's Loans CFR and how this will be financed through external and internal borrowing.
-The figures in the table include additional borrowing of £18 million estimated to be taken out in 2024/25:

-31.03.21 31.03.22 31.03.23 31.03.24 31.03.25

-Actual Estimate Forecast Forecast Forecast

-£m £m £m £m £m

-Loans CFR 85.9 83.2 93.7 101.1 114.7

-Less: External borrowing (70.8) (67.2) (64.7) (63.1) (79.5)

-Less: Capital financing from reserves (9.4) (5.6) (5.8) (2.6) (4.1)

-Internal / (over) borrowing 5.7 10.4 23.2 35.4 31.1
+31.03.22 Actual £m 31.03.23 Estimate £m 31.03.24 Forecast £m 31.03.25 Forecast £m 31.03.26 Forecast £m Loans CFR 77.6 85.2 89.2 92.6 98.5 Less: External borrowing (67.2) (64.7) (63.1) (61.5) (59.7) Less: Capital financing from reserves (4.9) (7.4) (3.9) (2.6) (2.2) Internal / (over) borrowing 5.5 13.1 22.2 28.4 36.6

-- 5.4 The table above shows that the Commissioner's Loans CFR is due to increase over the period of the TMSS due to the level of the capital programme, in particular the firing range in 2024/25.
-This will mean that despite using reserves for some of its capital financing, the Commissioner's internal borrowing requirements will increase to unsustainable levels, and further external borrowing will be required.
-A number of existing external loans also mature during the period, further increasing the internal borrowing requirement. - 5.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Commissioner's total external borrowing should be lower than its highest forecast CFR over the next three years; the previous table shows the Commissioner will comply with this recommendation in this period.
+5.4 The table above shows that the Commissioner's Loans CFR is due to increase over the period of the TMSS due to the level of the capital programme.
+This will mean that despite using reserves for some of its capital financing, the Commissioner's internal borrowing requirements will increase to unsustainable levels, and further external borrowing will be required in future years.
+A number of existing external loans also mature during the period, further increasing the internal borrowing requirement.

-5.6 For investments, the Commissioner's total resources available are measured by its usable reserves and working capital less any amounts that have been internally borrowed.
+- 5.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Commissioner's total external borrowing should be lower than its highest forecast CFR over the next three years; the previous table shows the Commissioner will comply with this recommendation in 2023/24 and going forward. - 5.6 For investments, the Commissioner's total resources available are measured by its usable reserves and working capital less any amounts that have been internally borrowed.
 This is shown in the following table:

-31.03.21 Actual £m 31.03.22 Estimate £m 31.03.23 Forecast £m 31.03.24 Forecast £m 31.03.25 Forecast £m Usable reserves 27.8 32.1 31.0 31.0 29.5 Working capital surplus 0.0 0.0 0.0 0.0 0.0 (Less Internal) / Add Over Borrowing 5.7 10.4 23.2 35.4 31.1 Investments/ (New borrowing) 22.1 21.7 7.8 (4.4) (1.6)
+31.03.22 Actual £m 31.03.23 Estimate £m 31.03.24 Forecast £m 31.03.25 Forecast £m 31.03.26 Forecast £m Usable reserves 36.2 39.9 36.9 32.7 31.6 Working capital surplus 0.0 0.0 0.0 0.0 0.0 (Less Internal) / Add Over Borrowing 5.5 13.1 22.2 28.4 36.6 Investments/ (New borrowing) 30.7 26.7 14.7 4.2 (5.0)

-5.7 This demonstrates the Commissioner's recent strategy in using internal borrowing to reduce the need for external borrowing and as a result, temporary investment levels.
-However, this strategy will not be sustainable as the Commissioner will not have sufficient internal resources to cover the internal borrowing requirement going forward and will need to borrow from external sources.
-The figures in the table include additional borrowing of £18 million estimated to be taken out in 2024/25.
+5.7 This demonstrates the Commissioner's recent strategy in using internal borrowing to reduce the need for external borrowing and as a result, reduce temporary investment levels.
+It also indicates that the Commissioner will have sufficient internal resources to cover the internal borrowing requirement in 2023/24 and will not need to borrow from external sources during the year.
+However, this strategy will not be sustainable longer term as the Commissioner will not have sufficient internal resources to cover the internal borrowing requirement going forward and will need to borrow from external sources.

-Liability benchmark
+Liability Benchmark